betalantz/intro_instances_properties/script.md

 Hash.new
 Integer.new
 ```
-- oops, we can create new integers, but we can show that they are static objects
+- oops, we can't create new integers, but we can show that they are static objects
 ```ruby
 8.object_id
 8.object_id